YotaYota/java-cert-summary/java-summary.md

   - *for(initialization; booleanExpression; updateStatement)  {};*
   - initialization and update sections may contain multiple statements, separated by commas
-    - note that multiple assignments is not consistent with normal multiple assignment:
+    - **Note**: multiple assignments is not consistent with normal multiple assignment:
       - `x = 0, y = 0` is OK in for loops, but not otherwise.
-      - assigning values to variables of different types is OK in for loops, but not otherwise.
+      - Assigning values to variables of different types is OK in for loops, but not otherwise.
 - *for-each*
   - right-hand side of the for-each loop statement must be a built in array or